EcoCommonsAustralia/ec-notebook_site_materials/README.md

 # EcoCommons Notebook Blog Site Materials

-This repository hosts files that are used to build the EcoCommons Notebook Blog Site
+This repository hosts files used to build the EcoCommons Notebook Blog Site or used in Google Colab notebooks where public access is required.

 For the notebooks themself, please visit https://github.com/EcoCommons-Australia-2024-2026/notebooks.